Davit Nazaretyan

 Here’s what that looks like in practice:

-• You find a guide that’s missing a useful stat or visual → you offer yours
+• You find a guide that’s missing a useful stat or visual → you send something of yours that fills that gap

-• You find a mention of a general topic → you offer a tool or resource that makes it better
+• You notice a mention of a general topic → you offer a deeper tool or resource that improves it

-• You genuinely admire their article → you share what stood out and suggest a complementary page
+• You genuinely admire their article → you share what stood out and suggest something that complements it.

-2. Reverse Engineer Your Competitors’ Backlinks (The Smart Way)
+2. Reverse Engineer Competitors’ Backlinks (The Smart Way)

-Why start from scratch when you can borrow from what’s already working?
+Why start from scratch when you can learn from what’s already working?

-Reverse engineering competitor backlinks is one of the smartest ways to uncover real, proven opportunities for your own site.
+Reverse engineering competitor backlinks is one of the fastest ways to uncover real, proven opportunities for your own site.

 Here’s the idea:

 If your competitors are ranking well, chances are they’re getting links from websites that Google already trusts.
-So by analyzing their backlink profile, you can find:
+By analyzing their backlink profile, you can find:

-• 🔗 Gaps in your own profile—i.e., links they have that you don’t
+• Gaps in your own profile—links your competitors have that you don’t

 Here’s how to do it:

-Plug in your competitor’s domain and head to their “Backlinks” or “Top Pages” report from link building tools such as Ahrefs.
+Plug in your competitor’s domain and head to their “Backlinks” or “Top Pages” report from link building tools.

-This is low-hanging fruit.
-If someone links to 2–3 of your rivals, they’re open to linking out—and you can become the next.
+This is actually good for you..
+If a site links to 2–3 of your rivals, it’s usually open to link to others in the same space

-Are they citing stats?
-Referencing tools?
-Listing resources?
-Whatever it is—offer them a better, fresher, or more relevant version.
+Are they citing stats, tools, or resources?
+Whatever it is—offer them a better, fresher, or more relevant option.

-Explain what you noticed and why your content would be a perfect addition or even a better fit.
+Explain what you noticed and why your content would be a great addition or even a better fit.

 • SaaS tools

-And the best part?
-You’re not guessing.
-You’re going after opportunities that are already working in the real world.
+And the best part is, you're not guessing.
+You’re working with opportunities that already exist in your industry

 3. Get Featured on Relevant Resource Pages

 Resource pages are curated lists of useful links, tools, or content.
-These pages exist specifically to link out — making them some of the easiest and cleanest backlink opportunities out there.
+Since they’re designed specifically to link out, they’re some of the easiest and cleanest backlink opportunities out there.

 Look for pages like: